Rotterdam (Netherlands South Holland)

 The cruise ship terminal underwent a number of changes between 2014-2015.
 The grand opening ceremony was in May 2015.

-Cruise terminal building is at Wilhelmina Pier and has total area approx 3800 m2.
+The cruise terminal building is at Wilhelmina Pier and has a total area approx 3800 m2.
 After its renovation, the building has dedicated 700 m2 luggage handling area.
 Refurbishment works included paintwork, new flooring, suitcase storage area, Port Rotterdam offices.
-There is parking area next to the SS Rotterdam hotel - a former HAL cruise liner converted to hotel / convention-center.
+There is a parking area next to the SS Rotterdam hotel - a former HAL cruise liner converted to a hotel/convention center.

 In September 2014 was installed the mobile passenger boarding bridge (covered and automatic).
 In February 2015, quay’s repaving replacement was at 70% ready.
 The rest of the works were done between ship visits.